Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 2. An app-dashboard for the UDE and an activity-handler for producing EngageUI apps (about 12000 LOC).

 # Building EngageIDE:
-(interaction time ~1hr)
 Should you build this app?
 1. If you are new to wxWidgets.
 You will have to download and build the wxWidgets library for your platform.
-This is a somewhat convoluted and time consuming process.
+This is a somewhat convoluted and time consuming process. (interaction time ~1hr)
 You will need to become somewhat familiar with wxWidgets particularly its wxDC class and its graphic drawing primitives.
 If you jump these hurdles, you can produce a simple keyboard-driven cross-platform PC app.
 2. If you are already a wxWidgets developer.
-The process is relatively brief in this case.
+You only have to build EngageIDE.cpp which takes a few minutes
-and this toolkit gives you an easy to learn GUI design alternative to WIMP
+and you get an easy to learn GUI design alternative to WIMP
 that you can start using right away.

 ## Recommended IDEs and building wxWidgets and EngageIDE for your dev platform